-I pay them no mind because I only have eyes for a lovely square of almond-peach bread.
-I give her a wink and I swear she winks in return.
-We exchange meaningful glances.
+I paid them no mind because I only had eyes for a lovely square of almond-peach bread.
+I gave it a wink and I swear it winked in return.

-But that’s what made me so desperate.
-I’d do almost anything for almond-peach bread but there are some lines even a fella-in-a-fever cannot cross, even for love – like using a Wells Fargo debit card on the day after payday.
+I would do almost anything for a square of almond-peach bread but I only had enough cash for a coffee grande and there was a line that could not be crossed – like using a Wells Fargo debit card on the day after payday.

-I heard about a guy who had a similar experience.
-He was from out of town; bored, lonely and desperate.
-So what did he do?
+I heard a sad story about a guy who tried that.
 He walked into a Dunk’n Donuts, pulled out his debit card and threw his life away.

-Just like me, his check went into direct deposit the night before, but how could he know that Wells Fargo does things with time that even Albert Einstein thought were impossible?
+Just like me, his check went into direct deposit the night before, but Wells Fargo does things with time that even Albert Einstein thought were impossible.

-The poor slob thought he had a couple hundred dollar cushion, but a two day old airline ticket gobbled that up – then the overdrafts started kicking in.
+The poor slob thought he had a couple hundred dollar cushion but a two day old airline ticket gobbled that up – then the overdrafts kicked in.
 Before he knew what hit him, the fees sucked up his entire deposit then things got biblical as overdraft begot overdraft.

 No one knows exactly what happened to him after that but all we known is – it wasn’t pretty.

 So I left Starbucks, cut over to 3rd Avenue and ducked into an alley where a guy who looked like he stopped a truck with his face was discussing business with a client.